 John Lederer Service Award

 John Lederer saw it as his mission to help solo and small-firm lawyers master skills and technology to build their practices.
-Named in his memory, the John Lederer Service Award is presented annually to an individual, group, or organization exemplifying his leadership, spirit, and dedication.
+Named in his memory, the John Lederer Service Award has been presented annually since 2009 to an individual, group, or organization exemplifying his leadership, spirit, and dedication.

 Nominees should lead the way in furthering the mission of the Wisconsin Solo & Small Firm Conference: to educate and support solo and small-firm attorneys as they practice law, manage their businesses, and enjoy their lives.

-Award nominees are judged on their sustained, selfless service to projects, efforts, or organizations that benefit solo and small-firm practitioners across Wisconsin.
-Nominees should contribute to the advancement of solo and-small firm practitioners in the areas of technology, legal education, practice management, ethics, or quality of life.
+They should also contribute to the advancement of solo and-small firm practitioners in technology, legal education, practice management, ethics, or quality of life.

-Send nominations by Aug.
-25 to Solo/Small Firm & General Practice Section Board Member Nancy Trueblood com nancy truelaw via email.
+Email nominations to Solo/Small Firm & General Practice Section member Nancy Trueblood.

 Each nomination should include: